Lickability/swift-best-practices/ArchitectureDiagram.md

 *View*s are responsible for rendering content and handling user interaction with that content.

 ### Controller
-*Controller*s are the primary connection between *Model*s, *ViewModel*s, and *View*s.
+*Controller*s are the primary connection between *Model*s, *View Model*s, and *View*s.

-### ViewModel
+### View Model
-A *ViewModel* is a *View*’s model.
+A *View Model* is a *View*’s model.
 It encapsulates the data needed to populate a particular kind of view and the presentation logic needed to transform the data into properties that can be rendered.